microsoft/vscode-docs/docs/cpp/launch-json-reference.md

 - **Windows**: When set to true, it will spawn an external console.
 When set to false, it will use VS Code's integratedTerminal.
 - **Linux**: When set to true, it will notify VS Code to spawn an external console.
 When set to false, it will use VS Code's integratedTerminal.
 - **macOS**: When set to true, it will spawn an external console through `lldb-mi`.
 When set to false, the output can be seen in VS Code's debugConsole.
-Due to limitations within `lldb-mi`, integratedTerminal support is not available.

 ### avoidWindowsConsoleRedirection